nomisRev/AndroidGradleJacoco/README.md

 ## Setting up Jacoco

 * First of all we'll have to setup Jacoco in Gradle.
-In order to avoid creating an enourmous gradle file, we'll create a gradle file seperately for Jacoco.
+In order to avoid creating an enormous gradle file, we'll create a gradle file separately for Jacoco.
 This can be than be copied to any project and be imported into any build.gradle you need it.

 * By default there is a gradle folder in the root of your android project.
 This folder contains the Gradle wrapper, a little bit more about this in the Robolectric setup below.
 Within this folder we'll create a `jacoco.gradle` file.
 Don't worry if you don't have a lot of experience with gradle or groovy, it will all be explained below.
 If you don't require the extra explanation just checkout the code in this repo, `/gradle/jacoco.gradle`.